-X-PERT Health has a proven track record in researching, developing and implementing and evaluating intensive lifestyle structured education through its diabetes programmes.
-Our most recent audit reports have shown attendees of our programmes to have improved a range of physiological and anthropometrical measurements including: body weight, glycaemic control, blood pressure and blood lipids (full report).
+X-PERT Health has a proven track record in researching, developing, implementing and evaluating intensive lifestyle structured education through its diabetes programmes.
+Our most recent audit reports have shown attendees of our programmes to have improved a range of physiological and anthropometrical measurements including body weight, glycaemic control, blood pressure and blood lipids (full report).

 X-PERT Health’s philosophy is to provide high quality structured education to develop the knowledge, skills and confidence for attendees to make informed decisions and self-manage their health.
 We focus education on exploring all of the different dietary approaches as one size does not fit all!
 We provide evidence based nutritional information for attendees to make empowered decisions themselves to find which approach best suits their lifestyle and adhere to in the long run as we do not believe in the word ‘diet’ which implies an end date where a likely relapse could occur.

 How are we going about it?

 The dietary approaches that will be offered to participants attending X-PERT Weight will be: